ndstephens/linux-and-the-cli/12_Exit-Codes-and-Process-Operators/README.md

 ### Why are exit codes important?

 - Can be useful to see if a command succeeded or not.
-- Also useful for running programs in a sequence using operations.
+- Also useful for running programs in a sequence using `operators` and `conditionals`.

 ---